‘Batman: The Animated Series’ voice actor Kevin Conroy dies - NewsBreak

 Conroy was 66.

-Diane Pershing, the voice of Poison Ivy in the cartoon show, posted a tribute to her co-star on Facebook.
+NME reported that earlier Friday, Diane Pershing, the voice of Poison Ivy in the cartoon show, posted a tribute to her costar on Facebook.

 Conroy died Thursday after a brief fight with cancer, according to a news release by DC comics.